Hard Rock Cafe: 1971–1990: First locations

 The first Hard Rock Cafe opened on June 14, 1971, at 150 Old Park Lane, Hyde Park, London, under the ownership of two Americans, Isaac Tigrett and Peter Morton.
 Hard Rock initially had an eclectic decor, but it later started to display memorabilia.
 In 1978, a second location was opened in Toronto, Canada.

 The chain began to expand worldwide in 1982 when Morton opened Hard Rock Cafes in Los Angeles, San Francisco, Chicago, Houston, and Tigrett opened locations in Jackson, Tennessee, New York, Dallas, Boston, Washington, D.C., Orlando as well as Paris (opened in 1991, closed in 2024) and Berlin.
 Hard Rock Cafe locations in the US vary from smaller, more tourist-driven markets (Biloxi, Pigeon Forge, Key West) to large metropolises (Philadelphia, Baltimore, New York City, Chicago, Boston, Washington, D.C.).

 Hard Rock Cafe typically does not franchise cafe locations in the United States.
-All U.S. cafes are corporate owned and operated, except for cafes in Tampa and in the (now closed) Four Winds New Buffalo casino.
+All U.S. cafes are corporate owned and operated, except for the (now closed) Four Winds New Buffalo casino.
 However, in the transition of the Hard Rock Hotel & Casino, Las Vegas property, originally owned and then later sold to the Rank Group by founder Peter Morton, Morton retained hotel naming rights west of the Mississippi.
 When Morton sold his Las Vegas Hard Rock Hotel to the Morgans Hotel Group, he also sold those naming rights, which then gave rise to two US franchised hotels (without cafes) in Albuquerque and Tulsa.
 (The Albuquerque hotel no longer pays for the Hard Rock rights and reverted to its former name in June 2013.)
-Additional casino hotels franchised from Morgan's were subsequently opened in Sioux City, Iowa, and Vancouver, Canada.
+Additional casino hotels franchised from Morgan's were subsequently opened in Sioux City, Iowa, and Hard Rock Casino Vancouver (which also no longer pays for the Hard Rock rights and rebranded as Great Canadian Casino Vancouver).